LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 ``execution_context(ExecutionContext, Entity, Sender, This, Self, MetaCallContext, Stack)`` Allows constructing and accessing execution context components.

-``print_message(Kind, Component, Term)``
-   Prints a message term after converting it into a list of tokens using the ``message_tokens//2`` hook non-terminal.
-When the conversion fails, the message term itself is printed.
-``print_message_tokens(Stream, Prefix, Tokens)``
-   Prints a list of message tokens to the specified stream and prefixing each line with the specified prefix.
-``print_message_token(Stream, Prefix, Token, Tokens)`` Hook predicate, declared multifile and dynamic, allowing the default printing of a token to be overridden.
-``message_tokens(Term, Component)``
-   Hook non-terminal, declared multifile and dynamic, allowing the translation of a message into a list of tokens for printing.
-``message_prefix_stream(Kind, Component, Prefix, Stream)`` Hook predicate, declared multifile and dynamic, allowing the definition of line prefix and output stream for messages.
-``message_hook(Term, Kind, Component, Tokens)``
-   Hook predicate, declared multifile and dynamic, allowing the overriding the default printing of a message.

 ``trace_event(Event, EventExecutionContext)``
    Hook predicate, declared multifile and dynamic, for handling trace